oxidecomputer/terraform-provider-oxide/docs/resources/oxide_image.md

 This resource manages images.

-!> This resource does not support updates or deletes.

 ## Example Usage

 To create an image it's necessary to define its source by setting one of `source_url` or `source_snapshot_id`.